UlricusR/Android-EasyFPU/docs/index.en.md

 Although carbs are calculated as well, this can be done by many apps today.
 However, meals with a high portion of fat or protein lead to a late increase in blood glucose.
 Modern pump therapies can counter this by a delayed bolus.
 The calculation of the amount of FPUs and the corresponding absorption time is not trivial - and this is exactly what this app is doing.

-The concept is simple: The user picks one or more food items from a list and enters their amount - optionally he can pick a pre-defined typical amounts.
+The concept is simple: The user picks one or more food items from a list and enters their amount - optionally he can pick one of max. three pre-defined typical amounts.
 With this information the app will calculate FPUs.

 Before being able to use the app, the user (or the user’s parents) need to invest a bit of time and effort to define the food items.
 The food list is deliberately empty when first installing the app, as every user has his own preferred food ([sample data](manual.md#sample-data) can be downloaded).
 You may limit your food list to food with a high fat or protein portion, like pizza, McDonals food, etc.

-EasyFPU is also available for Android.
-The iOS version is the newer one with more features, as I'm using it myself as part of an insulin therapy within my family.
-Whether I'll ever be updating the Android version, I cannot tell - it's a spare time activity!
+EasyFPU is also available for iOS.
+The iOS version is the newer one [with more features](https://ulricusr.github.io/#feature-overview), as I'm using it myself as part of an insulin therapy within my family.

 ## Privacy Policy

 !!! note

-    This section contains the privacy policy of the iOS app.
+    This section contains the privacy policy of the Android app.
 The privacy policy of this website can be [found here](https://ulricusr.github.io/legal/).

-The iOS App EasyFPU doesn't store any personal data, nor does it use any third party service that might store personal data.
+The Android App EasyFPU doesn't store any personal data, nor does it use any third party service that might store personal data.

-The food list is stored locally on your smartphone and synchronized with your other iOS devices via iCloud, if you're logged into your personal iCloud account.
-It does not contain any personal data.
+The food list is stored locally on your smartphone and does not contain any personal data.

 ## Issues and Requests

-[These issues and requests](https://github.com/UlricusR/iOS-EasyFPU/issues){:target="_blank"} are known and will be addressed in future versions.
-Should you stumble over new issues or have any other suggestion, please submit an issue via the same link.
+[These issues](https://github.com/UlricusR/iOS-EasyFPU/issues){:target="_blank"} are known to me.
+Should you stumble over new issues, please submit an it via the same link.

-As I'm developing EasyFPU in my spare time, please understand that I won't provide a detailed release planning.
+As I'm not further developing EasyFPU for Android, I will only fix issues.

 ## Contribute

-If you want to join me developing EasyFPU, you're welcome!
-It's all Open Source and on [GitHub](https://github.com/UlricusR/iOS-EasyFPU){:target="_blank"}.
+If you want to take over and further develop EasyFPU for Android, you're welcome!
+It's all Open Source and on [GitHub](https://github.com/UlricusR/Android-EasyFPU){:target="_blank"}.

 Otherwise, just buy me a coffee - appreciated!